 We will retain your information for as long as your Account is active, or as needed to provide you services, including reactivation.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 We are committed to protecting the Registry and our users from unauthorized access to or unauthorized alteration, disclosure or destruction of personal information in the ORCID Registry or which we otherwise hold.
 For example:

 - We store information about you in a data center with restricted access, and we use a variety of technical security measures to secure your data.
 We also use secure socket layer (SSL technology) and intrusion detection and virus protection software.

 - We periodically review our information collection, storage and processing practices, including physical security measures.

-- All passwords are hashed and are not visible to ORCID, its contractors or agents, or even you.
+- All passwords and security question answers are hashed and are not visible to ORCID, its contractors or agents, or even you.

 Despite these measures, we cannot guarantee that unauthorized persons will not be able to hack our system or otherwise defeat our security measures.

 Your access to some of our services and content may be password protected.
 To maintain the security of your information (or information in another person’s ORCID Record that you are authorized to view), please keep your username(s) and password(s) strictly confidential and do not disclose them to anyone.
 We also recommend that you sign out of your Account or service at the end of each session.
 You may also wish to close your browser window when you have finished your work, especially if you share a computer with someone else or are using a computer in a public place.
-You will be solely responsible for any action, activities, and access to our Website and Registry that were taken through your username and password, and that occurred before you notified us of their loss.
+You will be solely responsible for any action, activities, and access to our Websites and Registry that were taken through your username and password, and that occurred before you notified us of their loss.
 If you have any questions about security on our Websites, please contact us at http://orcid.org/help/contact-us.